LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Windows-10].md

 * [Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/community/): Under "Workloads" > check "Desktop development with C++".
 Creating/linking a free account may be required to use it.
 Used to compile and build the source files.
 * [MariaDB](https://mariadb.org/): You can install HeidiSQL from there or get it separately, just remember the password you set for MariaDB during the installation.
 Used as SQL database. _**New versions of MySQL from Oracle will NOT work.
 Use MariaDB!** MySQL hasn't worked properly out of the box since 5.7 - that's a long time ago!_
 * [HeidiSQL](https://www.heidisql.com/): Accept defaults.
 Used as a GUI frontend for viewing and editing your SQL database.
-* Download and install [Python (latest version)](https://www.python.org/downloads/): **Must be 3.5+, _not_ 2.7!** Check "Add Python 3.8 to PATH".
+* [Python](https://www.python.org/downloads/): **Must be 3.5+, _not_ 2.7!** Check "Add Python 3.8 to PATH".
 Click on "Customize installation" then everything should be checked on the first window that shows up > Next.
 Options 2, 3 and 4 should be checked on the second window.
 Install > Close.
 Make sure .py files are associated with Python by default so you can double click on them to open them.
-* Download and install [MySQL Connector Python](https://dev.mysql.com/downloads/connector/python/): Accept defaults.
+* [MySQL Connector Python](https://dev.mysql.com/downloads/connector/python/): Accept defaults (it will be installed through Python below if you don't want to download it this way).

 **Make sure both Python and the MySQL Connector are x86 or x64**.